We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Soak the affected area for 5 to 10 minutes.
-Once the glue is soft, gently rub or peel it off of the skin.
+First, soak the affected area.
+Once the glue is soft, gently rub it in a rotating motion and peel it off the skin.
 Do not continue if it is painful or seems like it may tear the skin.

 2. Peeling apart stuck skin

-Then using a blunt object, such as the handle of a spoon, gently try to separate the object from the skin.
+Then, using a blunt object, such as a nail emery board, gently try to

-Try a rolling motion or peeling motion, rather than trying to pull apart the skin if it is painful.
-Be very careful not to break the skin’s surface.
+Try a rolling or peeling motion, rather than trying to pull apart the skin if it is painful.
+Be careful not to break the skin’s surface.

 3. Nail polish remover or acetone

-Pour the nail polish remover in a bowl and soak the skin for a minute.
-Continue soaking for 1 minute at a time until the bond of the glue dissolves.
+Pour the nail polish remover into a bowl and soak the skin.
+Continue soaking until the bond of the glue dissolves.

 Acetone is potentially toxic and can dry out and irritate the skin, so it is vital to wash the hands thoroughly afterward.
-People with eczema or dry skin conditions may notice irritation and dryness after using acetone, so use a gentle moisturizer until the skin improves.
+People with eczema or dry skin conditions may also notice irritation and dryness after using the substance, so use a gentle moisturizer until the skin improves.

 Do not use acetone on broken or injured skin, as it can burn.
-Never use acetone inside the body, such as in the nose or mouth.
+And never use acetone inside the body, such as in the nose or mouth.